 Challenger Launch Decision – 30 Years On

-On the evening of Monday 27 January 1986 a group of people were preparing for what we now know as one of the most infamous telephone conferences in history.
+On the evening of Monday 27 January 1986 34 people in three locations were preparing for what we now know as one of the most infamous telephone conferences in history.
 The call had been prompted by a weather forecast that predicted the temperature would drop to 22°F (-5.5ºC) overnight.
-This group was one of a number that night who had to decide if this would affect an event planned for 09:38 the next day.
+This group was just one of a number that night who had to decide if this would affect an event planned for 09:38 the next day.

 For at that time NASA planned to launch the Space Shuttle Challenger on flight STS-51L, with seven people aboard, from Kennedy Space Centre (the 25th Shuttle launch).
 Seventy three seconds after launch, travelling at over Mach 3 at an altitude of 10.4 miles the vehicle exploded.